đŸ‡łđŸ‡± 🇬🇧

 • Restoring self-love and appreciation.

-• Navigating assertively and choose your own path.
+• Assertively navigate and choosing your own path.

 • Putting responsibility back where it belongs.